knutsoned/bevy_lazy_signals/architecture.md

 The specifics of the developer API are inspired by the [TC 39 Signals proposal](https://github.com/tc39/proposal-signals).

-It is lossy by default, which means if multiple signals are sent in the same tick, which every signal is applied most recently contains the value that will be propagated to the Computeds, Effects, and Actions.
+It is lossy by default, which means if multiple signals are sent in the same tick, whichever signal is applied most recently contains the value that will be propagated to the Computeds, Effects, and Actions.
 The prior signal values within the tick are overwritten before they are sent on as each command calls the merge_next function.